onqtam/headjack/docs/why/9_SELFORG.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Self-organization
 ██████████████████████████████████████████████████████████████████

+> "We need different modes of sociopolitical governance.
+Complex systems science teaches us that local, bottom-up and distributed coordination are typically the most effective and capable mechanisms for enabling emergent global order in highly complex environments.
+This is because, in complex systems, there are simply too many differentiated parts for effective top-down mechanisms for coordination to stably function and synergize the whole.
+Thus any global systems science and serious sociopolitical global development agenda must understand how to maintain a new planetary organization with dynamic and distributed mechanisms that lead to self-organization (as opposed to static and hierarchical historical mechanisms that produce centralized organization)." - [Global Brain Singularity, by Cadell Last](https://cadelllast.files.wordpress.com/2018/11/phd-thesis-articles-pdf.pdf)

 > "The flow of energy through a system acts to organize that system." - [Harold Morowitz](https://www.azquotes.com/quote/736471)